Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-dapp.rst

 You can find more information on how to set up the |bw| in :ref:`part 3 <wCCD-front-end-set-up>` or :ref:`Setup the Concordium Wallet for web<setup-browser-wallet>`.

-Running the web front-end
+Running the web front end
 -------------------------

 You have successfully added the |bw| to your browser in the previous section.
-In the next step of the tutorial, you are going to clone a voting demo front-end written with the `React library <https://reactjs.org/>`_ and run it locally.
-The demo front-end has the required packages installed to connect to the |bw|
+In the next step of the tutorial, you are going to clone a voting demo front end written with the `React library <https://reactjs.org/>`_ and run it locally.
+The demo front end has the required packages installed to connect to the |bw|
 and implements common flows to deal with the different states that the |bw| could be in.
-For example, the front-end will display a ``connect wallet`` button when loading the website.
-Furthermore, the front-end has flows to react to the events when the user switches the account in the browser wallet or connects/disconnects an account in the |bw| to update the front-end state accordingly.
+For example, the front end will display a ``connect wallet`` button when loading the website.
+Furthermore, the front end has flows to react to the events when the user switches the account in the browser wallet or connects/disconnects an account in the |bw| to update the front-end state accordingly.